-Prior to the Formation Transactions, the management fee charged by each Legacy Fund for each fiscal quarter was the lesser of (a) an amount equal to an annual rate of .625% of the sum of (i) the Legacy Funds' regulatory capital and (ii) the amount of an assumed two tiers of outstanding leverage based on such regulatory capital, or (b) an amount negotiated between the general partner and the management company.
-The management fee was reduced by certain fees ultimately received by the investment adviser to the Legacy Funds from the portfolio companies.
+The management fee was reduced by certain fees ultimately received by the Investment Advisor to the Legacy Funds from the portfolio companies.
 Payments of the management fee were made quarterly in advance.
-Certain direct expenses such as legal, audit, tax, and limited partner expense were the responsibility of the Legacy Funds.
+Certain direct expenses such as legal, audit, tax, and limited partner expense were the responsibility of the Legacy Fund.